Expert Poll: Mortgage Rate Trend Predictions For June 24-30, 2021

 You have money questions.
 Bankrate has answers.
 Our experts have been helping you master your money for over four decades.
 We continually strive to provide consumers with the expert advice and tools needed to succeed throughout life’s financial journey.

 Bankrate follows a strict editorial policy, so you can trust that our content is honest and accurate.
 Our award-winning editors and reporters create honest and accurate content to help you make the right financial decisions.
 The content created by our editorial staff is objective, factual, and not influenced by our advertisers.

 We’re transparent about how we are able to bring quality content, competitive rates, and useful tools to you by explaining how we make money.

 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 We are compensated in exchange for placement of sponsored products and, services, or by you clicking on certain links posted on our site.
 Therefore, this compensation may impact how, where and in what order products appear within listing categories.
 Other factors, such as our own proprietary website rules and whether a product is offered in your area or at your self-selected credit score range can also impact how and where products appear on this site.
 While we strive to provide a wide range offers, Bankrate does not include information about every financial or credit product or service.

-Mortgage experts mostly think rates will stay put in the week ahead (May 6-12).
-In response to Bankrate's weekly poll, 67 percent said rates will remain the same, 22 percent said rates would fall and 11 percent said rates would rise.
+Mortgage experts mostly expect rates remain the same in the week ahead (June 24-30).
+In response to Bankrate's weekly poll, 67 percent said rates will go nowhere while 22 percent said rates will go down and just 11 percent said they will rise.
 Calculate your monthly payment using Bankrate's mortgage calculator.